First D'Alema government

 The first Prodi government fell in 1998 when the Communist Refoundation Party withdrew its support to Prodi.
 This led to the formation of a new government led by Massimo D'Alema as Prime Minister, the first former Communist to lead a NATO country.
 As the result of a vote of no confidence in Prodi's government, D'Alema's nomination was passed by a single vote.
 This was the first and so far, the only occasion in the history of the Italian republic on which a vote of no confidence had ever been called; the Republic's many previous governments had been brought down by a majority "no" vote on some crucially important piece of legislation (such as the budget).

+Crisis and fall

+In December 1999 the United Democratic Christians (CDU) and the Union for the Republic (UpR) withdrew from the majority and moved to the opposition.
+D'Alema subsequently resigned and formed a new government soon afterwards.